The Mist in the Mirror

 The Mist in the Mirror: A Ghost Story is a novel by Susan Hill.
 The novel is about a traveller called Sir James Monmouth and his pursuit of an explorer called Conrad Vane.

-Summary

-Sir James Monmouth has spent most of his life travelling.
-After the death of his parents, he was raised by his guardian.
-Later, he arrives in England with the intention of discovering more about himself and his obsession with explorer Conrad Vane.
-Warned against following his trail, Sir James experiences some extraordinary happenings – who is the mysterious, sad little boy, and the old woman behind the curtain?
-And why is it that only he hears the chilling scream and the desperate sobbing?

 Reception

 A 2014 book review by Kirkus Reviews called the novel "a glacially paced adventure" and concluded; "The eponymous mist seems to cloud the writing, and the meandering tale ends quickly with a conclusion that still seems obscure."